tpq/propr/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* Possibly mis-spelled words in DESCRIPTION:

+I have reviewed the DESCRIPTION and attest it does not contain any mis-spellings.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+No reverse dependencies.
 <!--
 ---